smoqadam/mini-toolbox/README.md

 # Mini Toolbox

-A browser-based productivity suite with tabs, featuring drawing, notes, and todo apps.
-Everything saves locally - no server required.
+A browser-based collection of mini tools — including free drawing, to-do list, notepad, hex editor, and more.
+Completely offline.
+No servers, no sign-up, no installation.
+Everything is saved locally in your browser.
+Just open index.html and you're good to go.

 ## Why?